 The Board's Compensation Committee, currently composed of Messrs.
 H.W.
-McKay Belk, Ned R. McWherter and Dennis A. Wicker, administers the Company's compensation plans, reviews executive compensation and makes recommendations to the Board concerning such compensation and related matters.
-This report relates to the Company's compensation policy for its executive officers, including the Named Executive Officers, for fiscal year 2003.
+McKay Belk, Ned R. McWherter and Dennis A. Wicker, administers the Company's compensation plans, reviews executive compensation and makes recommendations to the Board of Directors concerning such compensation and related matters.
+This report relates to the Company's compensation policy for its executive officers, including the Named Executive Officers, for fiscal year 2004.

+Overview.
 The Company's executive compensation policy is designed to establish an appropriate relationship between executive pay and the creation of long-term shareholder value, while motivating and retaining key employees.
 To achieve these goals, the Company's executive compensation policy supplements annual base compensation with an opportunity to earn bonuses based upon corporate performance as well as factors related to each individual's performance.
 Accordingly, a significant portion of any executive's compensation may consist of performance-based bonuses.
 Measurement of corporate performance is primarily based on Company objectives, which are set based on industry conditions and industry-wide and Company performance levels and approved by the Board of Directors.
 The performance of individual executives is evaluated on the basis of both pre-determined performance goals for the Company and factors related to the contributions of each individual.
+While the Company has not historically used equity as a significant component of compensation (other than with respect to its Chairman and Chief Executive Officer, J. Frank Harrison, III), it does provide its executive officers, including Mr. Harrison, III, with deferred compensation and retirement benefits.

-Base salaries, including the base salary of J. Frank Harrison, III, the Company's Chairman and Chief Executive Officer, were adjusted from the prior year.
+Base Salaries.
+Base salaries, including the base salary of Mr. Harrison, III, were adjusted from the prior year.
 The Committee periodically reviews base salary levels for its executives in comparison with those of other companies in the soft drink bottling industry, as well as other industries.
-For fiscal year 2003, the Committee primarily relied upon a study published by Watson Wyatt Data Services that surveyed 1,990 for-profit companies, including many "Fortune 500" companies but excluding financial services companies.
+Base salaries for the Company's Named Executive Officers, including Mr. Harrison, III, increased by an average of 4.4% in 2004 compared to 2003.
+For fiscal year 2004, the Committee primarily relied upon a study published by Watson Wyatt Data Services that surveyed 2,274 for-profit companies, including many "Fortune 500" companies but excluding financial services companies.
 The survey provided compensation information by separate categories of employers.
 Employer categorization factors included those defined by industry, size and geographic location.
 The Company strives to maintain executive base salaries at a level that will permit it to compete with other major companies for managers with comparable qualifications and abilities.
 Based on information contained in the Watson Wyatt survey, the Compensation Committee believes that the overall compensation of the Company's executive officers generally places them above the median compensation of similarly situated executives in all industries covered by the survey.
-The Committee believes that Mr. Harrison, III's overall compensation also places him above the median compensation of similarly situated executives.
+The Committee believes that Mr. Harrison, III's overall compensation places him above the median compensation of similarly situated executives.

 Other factors considered by the Committee in its periodic review of executive salary levels include (i) the Company's total operating budget for each fiscal year, (ii) the impact of annual changes in the consumer price index and (iii) a comparison of the Company's executive compensation programs to available information concerning those of other comparable public companies.
-Due to wide disparities in levels of executive compensation revealed in the published information regarding the companies included in the Company's peer group index, the Compensation Committee did not believe that such information provided a meaningful basis for evaluating the overall compensation of the Company's executive officers for fiscal year 2003, and therefore relied principally upon the information contained in the Watson Wyatt survey for purposes of such evaluation.
+Due to wide disparities in levels of executive compensation revealed in the published information regarding the companies included in the Company's peer group index, the Compensation Committee did not believe that such information provided a meaningful basis for evaluating the overall compensation of the Company's executive officers for fiscal year 2004, and therefore relied principally upon the information contained in the Watson Wyatt survey for purposes of such evaluation.